Route network traffic with a route table using the Azure CLI

 --settings '{"commandToExecute":"sudo sysctl -w net.ipv4.ip_forward=1"}'

-The command may take up to a minute to execute.
-Note that this change will not persist after a VM reboot, so if the NVA VM is rebooted for any reason, the script will need to be repeated.
+The command might take up to a minute to execute.
+This change won't persist after a VM reboot, so if the NVA VM is rebooted for any reason, the script will need to be repeated.

 Create virtual machines

-Create two VMs in the virtual network so you can validate that traffic from the Public subnet is routed to the Private subnet through the NVA in a later step.
+Create two VMs in the virtual network so you can validate that traffic from the subnet-public subnet is routed to the subnet-private subnet through the NVA in a later step.

 az vm create \